MathThyMod/GP_emu_UQSA/README.md

 <a name="Fitting the emulator"/>
 ### Fitting the emulator
 GP_emu_UQSA uses Scipy and Numpy routines for fitting the hyperparameters.
-The file \_emulatoroptimise.py contains the routines *differential\_evolution* and *minimize*, which can take additional arguments which GP_emu_UQSA (for simplicity) does not allow the user to specify at the moment.
+The file \_emulatoroptimise.py contains the routine *minimize*, which can take additional arguments which GP_emu_UQSA (for simplicity) does not allow the user to specify at the moment.
 However, these additional arguments may make it easier to find the minimum of the negative loglikelihood function, and can easily be looked-up online and added to the code by the user (remember to reinstall your own version of GP_emu_UQSA should you choose to do this).

 <a name="Reconstruct an emulator"/>
 ### Reconstruct an emulator